determined-ai/determined/docs/architecture/system-architecture.rst

 .. image:: /assets/images/det-ai-sys-arch-01-light.png
    :class: only-light

-The **trial runner** runs a trial in a containerized environment.
-So the trial runners are expected to have access to the data that will be used in training.
-The **agents** are responsible for reporting the states of **trial runner** to the master.
+The **task container** runs a training task or other task(s) in a containerized environment.
+Training tasks are expected to have access to the data that will be used in training.
+The **agents** are responsible for reporting the status of the **task container** to the master.